microsoftgraph/microsoft-graph-docs-contrib/concepts/deployments.md

 ---
 title: "National cloud deployments"
 description: "In addition to our global network of datacenters, Microsoft cloud services are available in three separate national clouds.
-These national cloud versions are physical and logical network-isolated instances of Microsoft enterprise cloud services, which are confined within the geographic borders of specific countries and operated by local personnel.
-To learn more, see Microsoft National Clouds."
+These national cloud versions are physical and logical network-isolated instances of Microsoft enterprise cloud services that are confined within the geographic borders of specific countries and operated by local personnel."
 ---

 # National cloud deployments

 In addition to our global network of datacenters, Microsoft cloud services are available in three separate national clouds.
-These national cloud versions are physical and logical network-isolated instances of Microsoft enterprise cloud services, which are confined within the geographic borders of specific countries and operated by local personnel.
+These national cloud versions are physical and logical network-isolated instances of Microsoft enterprise cloud services that are confined within the geographic borders of specific countries and operated by local personnel.

 Current national clouds include: